EnigmaDragons/enigmadragons.github.io/static/policy.md

 **Q: What should I do if I have a question about a particular ticket?**

 A: Post a comment on the ticket, addressing it to the Project Manager. `@GithubUsername`

+**Q: This Ticket doesn't have a lot of requirements.
+How do I work on it?**

+A: This is your chance to design something that you think will make the game great.
+Give it your best shot.
+Build the feature the way YOU want it to look... the way YOU want it to feel.
+We trust you.
+Make it great!

+**Q: What should I name my branches?**

+A: Whatever you wish.

 **Q: Should I keep close track of my time?**